Table of Contents (collapsible)

 Elevation

 Douglas’ dustymaiden’s distribution ranges from near sea level to about 13,100 ft (4,000 m) (Mooring 1992; Morefield 2006).
-Variety douglasii occupies a broader elevation range and occurs at lower elevations than variety alpina, which is generally found between 8,800 and 13,100 ft (2,700–4,000 m) (Morefield 2006).
-In California, variety douglasii occurs at elevations between 3,200 and 11,500 ft (1,000–3,500 m), and variety alpina occurs at elevations of 9,800 to 11,500 ft (3,000–3,500 m) (Hickman 1993).
-In Utah, the species is found at elevations of 4,400 to 10,000 ft (1,340–3,050 m) (Welsh et al. 1987).
+Variety douglasii occupies a broader elevation range and occurs at lower elevations than variety alpina, which is generally found between 8,800 and 13,100 ft (2,700-4,000 m) (Morefield 2006).
+In California, variety douglasii occurs at elevations between 3,200 and 11,500 ft (1,000-3,500 m), and variety alpina occurs at elevations of 9,800 to 11,500 ft (3,000–3,500 m) (Hickman 1993).
+In Utah, the species is found at elevations of 4,400 to 10,000 ft (1,340-3,050 m) (Welsh et al. 2015) and in Oregon, at elevations of 0 to 7,550 ft (2,300 m) (Chambers 2020).

 Soils

 Douglas’ dustymaiden was common on silver mine dumps near Park City, Utah, visited about 45 years after the end of surface mining operations (Alvarez et al. 1974).
-It occurred on sites where average mid–July soil temperature averaged 62.2° F (16.8 °C) at 15 in (38 cm) deep, phosphorous levels averaged 784 µg/300 cc of soil, and calcium levels averaged 376 mg/300 cc of soil.
+It occurred on sites where mid-July soil temperature averaged 62.2° F (16.8 °C) at 15 in (38 cm) deep, phosphorous levels averaged 784 µg/300 cc of soil, and calcium levels averaged 376 mg/300 cc of soil.
 Density of the species increased significantly (P = 0.01) with increasing soil phosphorus (Alvarez et al. 1974).
-On sulfide–bearing waste areas left from copper pit mining operations at the Bingham Canyon Mine in Utah, Douglas’ dustymaiden occurred on both saline (0.06–0.5 dS/m) and low to neutral pH (4.2–7.9) soils (Borden and Black 2005).
+On sulfide-bearing waste areas left from copper pit mining operations at the Bingham Canyon Mine in Utah, Douglas’ dustymaiden occurred on both saline (0.06–0.5 dS/m) and low to neutral pH (4.2-7.9) soils (Borden and Black 2005).

 Figure 1.
 Douglas’ dustymaiden in natural rangeland habitat.
 Photo: USFS.